cabforum/forum/SMCWG-charter.md

 The authorized scope of the SMCWG SHALL be to discuss, adopt, and maintain policies, frameworks, and sets of standards related to the issuance and management of S/MIME certificates by CAs under a publicly trusted root.

-The primary deliverable of the SMCWG SHALL include the "Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates" which SHALL be scoped as follows:
+The primary deliverable of the SMCWG SHALL include the "Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates" ("S/MIME BR")which SHALL be scoped as follows:

 - Verification of control over email addresses;
 - Identity validation for natural persons and legal entities;